What is a Guardianship or Conservatorship?

 What happens after a Guardian or Conservator is appointed?

-Although guardianships and conservatorships can be costly and time consuming, they do a vital act in helping make sure proper care and management of a protected person’s healthcare and finances.
+Although guardianship and conservatorships can be costly and time-consuming, they do a vital act in helping make sure proper care and management of a protected person’s healthcare and finances.

 Is Your Special Needs Child Turning 18?